Dental Concerns Plano, TX

 Toothaches

 We understand that a toothache can cause stress on your mind and daily life.
-Toothaches happen for a number of reasons, but are most common in patients with dental infections.
-Dr. Sowell can evaluate your toothache to diagnose the cause and provide relevant treatments.
-To learn about our toothache treatments, see Treatment for a toothache.
+Toothaches happen for a number of reasons but are most common in patients with dental infections.
+Dr. Chen or Dr. Sowell can evaluate your toothache to diagnose the cause and provide relevant treatments.
+To learn about our toothache treatments, visit Treatment for a toothache.

 Halitosis